 It reduces the amount of interest on your mortgage

-As your interest rate is calculated on your outstanding amount, by reducing the amount you owe your mortgage lender, you’re also lowering the interest payable on your remaining mortgage payments.
+As interest is calculated on your outstanding amount, by reducing the amount you owe your mortgage lender, you’re also lowering the interest payable on your remaining mortgage payments.

 It gives you more flexibility for the future

 By overpaying on your mortgage now and reducing the amount you owe, you’re giving yourself flexibility for future scenarios where you might want to pay less – when, for example, you decide to expand your family or take on other loans.

 If you decide to make an overpayment on your mortgage, your next step would be to check that your lender offers this service.
 If they do, you should get in touch with them and arrange the best way to make the payment.
 Your mortgage lender will be able to give you advice on how to calculate overpayments on your mortgage.

 These options vary from lender to lender.
 With some, you’ll be able to arrange it all online, while others might require some additional steps.
 Likewise, how much you can overpay by will depend on their terms and conditions.

 Overpayments on your mortgage come with many benefits, but there are a few things you should be aware of before deciding to make one.